WolfWings/yahoobingo/README.md

-This is context Yahoo is running; you can get the details here:
+This is a contest Yahoo is running; you can get the details here:

 http://yahoobingo.herokuapp.com/